 During Covid, LEYF operated as much more than a nursery; providing emergency food parcels out of their Burgess Park, Angel and Marks Gate nurseries to vulnerable families impacted the most by lockdown.
 LEYF staff also continued to work in 15 nurseries during the lockdown to provide vital quality education to the children of key workers.

-LEYF's social purpose is to give the best start in life through the highest quality early especially those or afford it.
+LEYF's social purpose is to give London's children the best start in life through the highest quality early years education, especially those who otherwise may not be able to access or afford it.